Servideska/HPC/doc.zih.tu-dresden.de/docs/software/pika.md

 !!! hint

-    To understand this small guide, it is recommended to open the [web interface](https://selfservice.zih.tu-dresden.de/l/index.php/hpcportal/jobmonitoring/zih/jobs)
+    To understand this guide, it is recommended that you open the [web interface](https://selfservice.zih.tu-dresden.de/l/index.php/hpcportal/jobmonitoring/zih/jobs)
     in a separate window.
-Furthermore, at least one real HPC job should have been submitted.
+Furthermore, you should have submitted at least one real HPC job at ZIH systems.

 ## Overview